cusbg/AHoJ-project/README.md

 ## Features

-* customizable search for Apo-Holo pairs in the PDB
+* customizable search of Apo-Holo pairs in the PDB
 * alignment to the query structure
 * batch mode for fast parallel dataset processing
 * visualization via Molstar and PyMol